evoth/blog/README.md

     - Meta url broken
 - Fix tooltip being italicized when coming from italicized link
 - Show PNGs instead of SVGs because performance?
+- Add tags and other metadata to all pages
+- Add more metadata to card?
+    - Date
+    - Taxonomy terms
+    - Figure out better way to do names of taxonomies in hero (should be able to derive from some sort of function instead of having to use i18n hacks)
 - Make publish script
     - Get link data
     - Start local server